microsoft/semantic-kernel/dotnet/README.md

 # Semantic Kernel Samples

-The repository contains also code samples that demonstrates how to get started
+The repository also contains the following code samples:

 | Type                                                                       | Description                                                                                                            |
 | -------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |